 Standard over-income rules in PH will apply if the family is paying the flat rent at the end of the stepped rent schedule.
-If the family is not paying the full contract rent, they will continue to receive a subsidy.

 As part of the cohort-specific Rent Reform study, Housing Connect will implement a stepped rent model for qualified Housing Choice Voucher (HCV) households as outlined by HUD in the Stepped Rent Policy.
 The rent model will increase the family's rent payment/TTP on a fixed schedule in both frequency and amount.
 The fixed schedule/stepped rent model will be disaggregated from family income allowing a family to keep more of their increased income therefore giving incentives to working families and providing opportunities to increase their self-sufficiency.